Turmantas railway station

 The railway station serves Turmantas town.
 Currently it is a terminus for a train passenger service Vilnius - Ignalina - Turmantas - Vilnius.
-In 2015 a train Vilnius - Daugavpils - St. Petersburg was canceled, which was the oldest train service in Lithuania since the opening of the Saint Petersburg-Warsaw railway line, also passing through this station.
+In 2015 a train Vilnius - Daugavpils - St. Petersburg was canceled, which was the oldest train service in Lithuania since the opening of the Saint Petersburg–Warsaw Railway, also passing through this station.
 From 2018 until 2021 a route Vilnius - Turmantas - Daugavpils was also stopping at this station.

 Turmantas's coat of arms features two steel horses, which are the symbols of railways.

 History

-Turmantas railway station was built as a fourth-class railway station and opened in 1862 while building Saint Petersburg-Warsaw railway.
+Turmantas railway station was built as a fourth-class railway station and opened in 1862 while building Saint Petersburg–Warsaw Railway.
 It was built between Dūkštas and Kalkuny (Russian: Калкуны, currently named Daugavpils) stations, approximately half-way on the railway line.
 During the tsarist era the station was called Novoaleksandrovsk (Russian: Новоалександровск, currently named Zarasai), then Turmont.
 During World War II retaliating Nazi army, among other stations on this railway line, destroyed the passenger hall.
 It was rebuilt between 1945 and 1960.